faizan619/Docker_PHP_Laravel_Projects/Readme.md

 ## 📍 About Me

-Hi, I'm Faizan — A Laravel Backend Developer with 1 Yr Of Exp.
-I Am exploring DevOps & Cloud Engineering.
+Hi, I'm Faizan — A PHP-Laravel Backend Developer with 1 Yr of Exp.
+I Am exploring Cloud Engineering.
 Let’s connect on [LinkedIn](https://www.linkedin.com/in/your-profile/) and grow together 🚀

 ---